Detection is the wrong question.

 The U.S. Copyright Office concluded in January 2025 that human creative process is the standard for copyright protection — and explicitly recommended that creators keep records of their human contributions.
 A Signet certificate is that record.
 Cryptographically signed.
 Independently timestamped.
 Verifiable by anyone.

-Institutions that encourage students to document their own authorship are building a compliance posture aligned with where the law is heading — not where it was.
+Institutions that encourage students to document their own authorship are building a compliance posture aligned with where the law is heading.

 What Signet /Draft is — and is not.

 Signet surfaces the data.
 We don't score it, flag it, or interpret it.
-Your institution's academic integrity standards — your policies, your faculty's judgment, your established processes — remain exactly where they belong.
+Your institution's academic integrity standards , along with your policies, your faculty's judgment, and your established processes — All remain exactly where they belong.
 With you.

 Bring it to your students.